paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-06-29-a_new_library_for_birmingham.md

   - Library of Birmingham
 discussion: closed
 ---
+{% include figure.html
+  caption="Artists impression of the new Library of Birmingham" src="2010/06/a_new_library_for_birmingham.jpg" class="u-bleed"
+%}

 Having looked fondly on previous visits to Birmingham Central Library, it was with much excitement that I returned again on Saturday, hoping to find some reference material for a forthcoming post.

 As I walked from the NIA (past the 'Olympian Entrance', a remnant of the city's failed bid for 1992 Olympic Games), along the canal and over the bridge to the ICC, I was struck by the unimaginative architecture of [Brindley Place][1], much it a product of the previous decade.
 Indeed, I've often questioned why Britain's second city lacks any identifiable skyline to speak off -- the [British Telecom Tower][2] and [Rotunda][3] the only distinguishable buildings amongst a slew of high-rise offices and residential tower blocks awaiting eventual demolition.